John-Stanek/DroneRescue/labs/lab02_class_basics/README.md

 Congratulations!

-# Optional: Actually make the drone move!
+# Optional: Actually make the drone move

 The main purpose of the checkpoint was to learn how to build a larger program using multiple libraries.
 Now you have a working system connected to the visualization that you can begin to modify.
 Making the drone move is perhaps a team effort.
 Throughout iteration 1 we will provide hints on how drones move and how to accomplish this.
 You may start prototyping movement now using the methods in the Drone class.
 Here are a description of each method: